SecScholar/Digest/content/posts/MayUpdate2023.md

         - Stony Brook University

 ---
-Thats all for now!
+That's all for now!
 I look forward to meeting with all the club secretaries and I hope that everyone can continue to submit their relevant documents as soon as possible.